 The PSL franchises are:

 The sixth team, Multan Sultans was integrated to the franchises in 2018.
-However, for 2019 PCB ended their contract with Multan Sultans and is probing for a bidder for what it calls ‘The Sixth Team’.
+However, for 2019 PCB ended its contract with Multan Sultans and is probing for a bidder for what it calls ‘The Sixth Team’.
 The management of the team, meanwhile, has been surmounted by the PCB and the squad for The Sixth Team was finalized under PCB patronage in the recently held PSL Draft.

 Qatar Lubricants won the bid for the Lahore franchise for $25 million.
 Fawad Rana is the owner of the Lahore Qalandars franchise on behalf of Qatar Lubricants.

-Haier Group in Pakistan, a consumer electronics and home appliances company who are already dealing with the PCB to sponsor domestic cricket, acquired Peshawar for $16 million.
+Haier Group in Pakistan, a consumer electronics and home appliances company that are already dealing with the PCB to sponsor domestic cricket, acquired Peshawar for $16 million.
 Javed Afridi of Haier Group is the owner of the Peshawar Zalmi franchise.

 Leonine Global Sports brought the Islamabad United franchise for $15 million.